-Critical aspects of competency Assessment must show that the candidate: 1.1 Extract and processed relevant data 1.2 Recognize fact from fiction 1.3 Reason with constructive arguments 1.4 Reason using analogies, and cause and effect as part of the argument 1.5 Evaluate scenarios and explanations 1.6 Recognize and evaluated assumptions 1.7 Identify the theoretical foundations of critical thinking Required Knowledge and Attitudes 2.1 Thought organization 2.2 Logic 2.3 Basic statistics 2.4 Reasoning 3.
-Required skills 3.1 Writing skills 3.2 Thought organization 3.3 Negotiation skills 4.
-Method of assessment Competency may be assessed through: 4.1 Direct Observation and Oral Questioning 4.2 Proficiency in doing written analysis 4.3 Practical demonstration 4.4 Indirect observation through coaching 5.
+Critical aspects of competency Assessment must show that the candidate: 1.1 Extract and processed relevant data 1.2 Recognize fact from fiction 1.3 Reason with constructive arguments 1.4 Reason using analogies, and cause and effect as part of the argument 1.5 Evaluate scenarios and explanations 1.6 Recognize and evaluated assumptions 1.7 Identify the theoretical foundations of critical thinking Required Knowledge and Attitude 2.1 Thought organization2.2 Logic2.3 Basic statistics2.4 Reasoning 3.
+Required skills 3.1 Writing skills 3.2 Thought organization 3.3 Negotiation skills Method of assessment Competency may be assessed through: 4.1 Direct Observation and Oral Questioning 4.2 Proficiency in doing written analysis 4.3 Practical demonstration 4.4 Indirect observation through coaching 5.
 Resource implication The following resources MUST be provided: 5.1 Case studies 5.2 Paper and pen 6.
 Context of Assessment 6.1 Competency may be assessed in the work place or in a simulated work place setting values needed to apply quality standards in the workplace.
 The unit also includes the application of relevant safety procedures and regulations, organization procedures and customer requirements.

-UNIT TITLE: APPLY QUALITY STANDARDS
+UNIT TITLE : APPLY QUALITY STANDARDS

-UNIT DESCRIPTOR : This unit covers the knowledge, skills, attitudes and
+UNIT DESCRIPTOR: This unit covers the knowledge, skills, attitudes and

-PERFORMANCE CRITERIA ELEMENT Assess quality of received materials Italicized terms are elaborated in the Range of Variables 1.1.
-Work instruction is obtained and work is carried out in accordance to the standard operating procedures.
+PERFORMANCE CRITERIA ELEMENT Italicized terms are elaborated in the Range of Variables Assess quality of received materials 1.1.
+Work instruction is obtained and work is carried out in accordance with standard operating procedures.
 1.2.
 Received materials are checked against workplace standards and specifications.
 1.3.
-Faulty materials related to the work are identified and isolated.
+Faulty materials related to work are identified and isolated.
 1.4.
-Faults and any identified causes are recorded and/or reported to the supervisor concerned in accordance to workplace procedures.
-Faulty materials are replaced in accordance to the workplace procedures.
+Faults and any identified causes are recorded and/or reported to the supervisor concerned in accordance with workplace procedures.
+1.5.
+Faulty materials are replaced in accordance with workplace procedures.
 2. Assess own work 2.1.
-Documentation relative to the quality within the company is identified and used.
+Documentation relative to quality within the company is identified and used.
 2.2.
 Completed work is checked against workplace standards relevant to the task undertaken.
 2.3.
 Errors are identified and isolated.
 2.4.
-Information on the quality and other indicators of production performance are recorded in accordance to workplace procedures.
+Information on the quality and other indicators of production performance are recorded in accordance with workplace procedures.
 2.5.
-In cases of deviations from specific quality standards, causes are documented and reported in accordance to the workplace's standards operating procedures.
-3. Engage in quality improvement 3.1.
-Process improvement procedures are participated in relative to the workplace assignment.
+In cases of deviations from specific quality standards, causes are documented and reported in accordance with the workplace's standards operating procedures Engage in quality improvement 3.1.
+Process improvement procedures are participated in relative to workplace assignment.
 3.2.
-Work is carried out in accordance to the process improvement procedures.
+Work is carried out in accordance with process improvement procedures.
 3.3.
 Performance of operation or quality of product of service to ensure customer satisfaction is monitored.

-VARIABLE RANGE 1 Materials 1.1 Materials May include but are not limited: 1.1.1.
-Manuals 1.1.2.
-Job orders 1.1.3.
-Instructional videos 2 Faults 2.1 Faults May include but are not limited: 2.1.1.
+VARIABLE RANGE 1 Materials 1.1 Materials May include but are not limited1.1.1.
+Manuals1.1.2.
+Job orders1.1.3.
+Instructional videos ed: 2 Faults 2.1 Faults May include but are not limited: 2.1.1.
 Materials not to specification 2.1.2.
-Materials contain incorrect/outdated information 2.1.3.
+Materials contain incorrect/outd information 2.1.3.
 Hardware defects 2.1.4.
-Materials that do not conform with any regulatory agencies 3 Documentation 3.1 3.2 3.3 3.4 Organization work procedures Manufacturer's instruction manual Customer requirements Forms 4 Errors 4.1 Errors may be related but not limited to the following: 4.1.1.
-Deviation from the requirements of the Client 4.1.2.
-Deviation from the requirement of the organization 5 Quality standards 5.1 Quality standards may be related but not limited to the following: 5.1.1.
+Materials that do not conform w regulatory agencies 3 Documentation 3.1 Organization work procedures 3.2 Manufacturer's instruction manual 3.3 Customer requirements 3.4 Forms 4 Errors 4.1 Errors may be related but not limited t4.1.1.
+Deviation from the requirement4.1.2.
+Deviation from the requirementorganization s of the Client 5 Quality standards 5.1 Quality standards may be related but r the following: 5.1.1.
 Materials 5.1.2.
 Hardware 5.1.3.
 Final product 5.1.4.
 Production processes 5.1.5.
-Customer service 6 Customer Co-worker Supplier/Vendor Client Organization receiving the product or service
+Customer service not limited to 6 Customer 6.1 Co-worker 6.2 Supplier/Vendor 6.3 Client 6.4 Organization receiving the product or service